mdapena/pyventus/docs/tutorials/emitters/index.md

 <p style='text-align: justify;' markdown>
-	&emsp;&emsp;The objective is to leverage FastAPI's [BackgroundTasks](https://fastapi.tiangolo.com/reference/background/) feature to efficiently process event handler callbacks within your FastAPI application.
+	&emsp;&emsp;The objective is to leverage FastAPI's [BackgroundTasks](https://fastapi.tiangolo.com/reference/background/) feature to efficiently process the execution of event emissions within your FastAPI application.
 Before we jump into the	implementation details, make sure you have FastAPI properly [installed](https://fastapi.tiangolo.com/?h=#installation) and set up in your development environment.
 </p>